balazskreith/hamok/README.md

 ## Storage grids

-Storage grids are the endpoints of members in hamok for distributed storages.
+Storage grids are the entry points for distributed storages.

 Hamok does not provide locks as part of the distributed storages.
 As strange as it sounds, it attempts to address the problem of distributed concurrent modifications